dforbes-pivotal/istio-external-services/README.md

 `traffic` --> `envoy` --> `service-that-calls-externally` --> `app-that-calls-externally` --> `envoy` --> `istio-egressgateway` --> external service

 ## Validation

+**This demo currently doesn't implement traffic shifting correctly!
+The following steps describe what to expect when traffic shifting has been implemented.**

 To check that this demo is working as intended, tail the logs of the `traffic` pod(s) (`kubectl logs deploy/traffic -f`).
 With the traffic shifting that is set up by default with these Kubernetes resources, the output should